feder-lang/feder-ref/src/expr_env.md

 - The previous semantic in the environemnt is a variable
 - The semantic is an template specialization of of the previous semantic (where all semantics which are already specializations are ignored).

+### Visibility

+Semantics starting with **_** are only visible to children environments.
+All other semantics are can always be referenced if not shadowed.